BetterSelfbots/Twitch-Selfbot/README.md

 ## Twitch Follow Bot
 A selfbot that can do more than expected, originally created to gather up follow bot servers and use their follow bot.

+## Getting Followers
+Getting the followers are very simple.
+You just have to join the servers that give followers.
+That's how you are able to get the channels to use them in.

 ### How do I use?
 Firstly, you need to import the packages for the selfbot & system.